 Gardening in Palo Pinto County presents quite a challenge.
-I was use to gardening in the metroplex where the soil and rainfall are quite different and we didn't have the added factor of deer.
+I was used to gardening in the metroplex where the soil and rainfall are quite different and we didn't have the added factor of deer.
 But I have learned what it means to garden here and what it takes to have color and variety in my landscaping.
 The key is choosing plants that are adapted to our area.
-We need plants that can take extremes in temperature, ranging from a cold 20 degrees in winter to a blistering 110 degrees in summer and plants that like the kind of soil we have which is generally rocky and a little alkaline.
-We also have to know whether the plant likes sun or shade or can tolerate and thrive in something in between.
-And last of all, is how much water does the plant need .